diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### Sorting
 The ability to sort data is at the heart of MapReduce.

 Storing temperatures as Text objects doesn’t work for sorting purposes, because signed integers don’t sort lexicographically.
-One commonly used workaround for this problem—particularly in text-based Streaming applications—is to add an offset to eliminate all negative numbers and to left pad with zeros so all numbers are the same number of characters ????
-However, see “Streaming” on page 266 for another approach.
+One commonly used workaround for this problem—particularly in text-based Streaming applications—is to add an offset to eliminate all negative numbers and to left pad with zeros so all numbers are the same number of characters(PS: perhaps by adding the absolute value of the largest negtive number) However, see “Streaming” on page 266 for another approach.

 Example 9-3.
 A MapReduce program for transforming the weather data into SequenceFile format
 ```java